Koharu Yonemoto

-Koharu Yonemoto (米元 小春, Yonemoto Koharu) is a retired Japanese badminton player who has been affiliated with Hokuto Bank.
+Koharu Fujimoto (藤本 小春, Fujimoto Koharu) is a retired Japanese badminton player who has been affiliated with Hokuto Bank.
 She was the women's doubles bronze medalist at the 2018 World Championships, and the silver medalist at the 2013 East Asian Games.
 She won the year-end tournament Superseries Finals in 2017.
 Yonemoto was part of Japanese winning team at the 2017 Asia Mixed Team Championships, 2018 Uber Cup, 2018 Asian Games, and at the 2018 Asia Women's Team Championships.